 What Should You Not Say To Someone With Dementia?

 Dealing with dementia is no easy task.
-The cognitive processes of the mind that controls verbal communication and the organization of thought and memory are particularly susceptible to deterioration with the progression of the disease.
+The cognitive processes of the mind that control verbal communication and the organization of thought and memory are particularly susceptible to deterioration with the progression of the disease.

-It is not uncommon for conversations with a person diagnosed with dementia to turn into heated confrontations, angry outbursts, and outright hostility.
+That’s why it isn’t uncommon for conversations with a person diagnosed with dementia to turn into heated confrontations, angry outbursts, and outright hostility.

 It’s difficult sometimes to remember that when speaking to someone with dementia, there are certain things that you should try to avoid saying.
-If you are regularly contacted by loved ones or friends with dementia, it is important to be aware of some of the worst things you can say to this person.

 Generally speaking, you should do your best to keep your temper level whenever you are talking to them, especially when they are angry or upset.